rfjschouten/AI-Automated-Approvals/README.md

 ## Use cases
 - Employees fill in two document templates to describe their need and describe risks.
-- These files can be send to a mailbox or uploaded to a SharePoint Document library.
+- These files can be send to a mailbox (or create another process or app around it).
 - This will start our Power Automate flow which will process the documents and asses risks
-- If there are high risks an email (Teams approval) will be send to the Approver(s) including:
+- If there are high risks an email (**Teams approval**) will be send to the Approver(s) including:
-  - Just the high risks (containing the risk description, probability, severity and description how to mitigate the risk)
+  - **Just the high risks** (containing the risk description, probability, severity and description how to mitigate the risk)
-  - A summary of the business case
+  - **AI created summary** of the business case
 - If there are no high risks an email (Teams approval) will be send to the Approver(s) to inform then the request is auto approved.
 This message will includes a summary of the request and will include the original documents.

-This application illustrates the use of the Power Platform (Power Automate) in combination with AI (AI Builder and Azure OpenAI) to automate and help during approval scenarios.
+This application illustrates the use of the **Power Platform** (Power Automate) in combination with AI (**AI Builder and Azure OpenAI**) to automate and help during approval scenarios.
 Azure OpenAI lets you build ntelligent apps with AI models on your own data.

 ![Power Automate Flow](assets/Power-Automate-overview.jpg)
 ![Approval Teams](assets/Approval-teams.jpg)